needle-mirror/com.unity.addressables/Documentation~/TransformInternalId.md

 The ResourceManager calls your TransformInternalId  function when it looks up an asset, passing the [IResourceLocation] instance for the asset to your function.
 You can change the [InternalId] property of this IResourceLocation and return the modified object to the ResourceManager.

-The follwoing example illustartes how you could append a query string to all URLs:
+The following example illustrates how you could append a query string to all URLs for AssetBundles:

 [!code-cs[sample](../Samples/DocSampleCode/IDTransformer.cs#doc_Transformer)]